“SAVAGED BY SHARK”

 Sharks have no other feeding behavior available.
 They ram, they bite, their teeth tear flesh.
 It’s a function of their anatomy and physiology, not proof of evil intent.

-We stopped by the KZN Sharks Board in June.
-While they are doing good work in many areas, I felt uncomfortable with the narrative in some of their displays.
+We stopped by the KZN Sharks Board in June and I felt uncomfortable with the narrative in some of their displays.
 Old newspaper reports from fortyish years ago adorn the walls, from an era when it was called the Natal Anti-Shark Measures Board, with headlines like:

 “Ragged Tooth Bites the dust”